Edge Delta on Docker

 Specifying Resource Limits

-The Edge Delta agent is a very lightweight resource.
+The Edge Delta fleet is a very lightweight resource.
 Nevertheless, you can limit the CPU or memory resources that the Edge Delta container consumes by adding the following parameter to the docker run command provided by the web app.

 --cpus=".25" --memory="256m" \